1.19. Barebox Bootchooser¶

 accepts multiple values, it can also be used to

-specify a fallback boot target in case the bootchooser fails booting, e.g.
+specify a fallback boot target in case bootchooser fails booting, e.g.

 bootchooser recovery